A hernia is defined as a bulging organ or fatty tissue through a soft or weak spot in the abdomen. Some facts about hernia which you must know.

 Consume concentrated ginger juice or raw ginger to sort relief from the pain and discomfort in your stomach.
 It boosts your health system at the same time.
-It prevents the stomach from producing gastric juices which happen in the case of hiatal hernia.
+It restricts the stomach from producing gastric juices which generally occurs during hiatal hernia.

 5. Black pepper